A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

 where antecedents are well-formed formulas with $c_i, \, i \in \{1, \ldots, m\}$ atomic propositions over the feature vector that do not overlap, $y$ is the prediction goal value, $\Theta_i$ are parameters of the respective distribution, $\Theta_0$ a default rule parameter for observations that do not satisfy any of the antecedents, $\mathbf{\Phi}$ a prior of the prediction goal values and $\text{\textbf{N}}_i$ the respective observation counts satisfying antecedent $i$.
 By limiting the parameters $m$ and $c_i$ to small integers as well as deriving a mean point estimate and credible interval for the prediction goal value $y$, BRLs represent a simple, interpretable prediction model.
 Potential root causes are represented as antecedents of the BRL (\emph{RCA support}).
 The prediction output and the RCA are visualized by showing the BRL and traversing its rules from top to bottom given an observation.

-\cite{letham_interpretable_2015} compares this BRL to a medical score that is frequently used to predict the stroke risk by physicians, identifies antecedents with known root causes or risk fusers and concludes that the BRL is as interpretable as the medical score, while improving the accuracy.
+\cite{letham_interpretable_2015} compares this BRL to a medical score that is frequently used to predict the stroke risk by physicians. \janikrr{They} identify antecedents with known root causes or risk factors and conclude that the BRL is as interpretable as the medical score, while improving the accuracy.

 Methods meeting all three requirements \emph{RCA support}, \emph{output visualization}, and \emph{RCA visualization} are designed in their functionality to support the user in understanding the method and its prediction.
-A simple prediction model as in \cite{fullop_real_2012,letham_interpretable_2015} underlying the event prediction method support the user in tracing the prediction back to its root causes.
-This meaning of simplicity is captured by the "white box" assessment of \emph{explainability}, but it is not the only sufficient condition for meeting \emph{RCA support}, e.g., a hybrid basic approach can still support RCA in spite of a "black box" model due to the generative part of the model \cite{lindemann_anomaly_2020}. \janik{Due to a lack of a widely accepted definition on \emph{explainability} (cf. \autoref{ssec:scheme}), it is not clear whether further relationships with root causes exist}.
+A simple prediction model as in \cite{fullop_real_2012,letham_interpretable_2015} underlying the EP method support the user in tracing the prediction back to its root causes.
+This meaning of simplicity is captured by the "white box" assessment of \emph{explainability}, but it is not the only sufficient condition for meeting \emph{RCA support}. \janikrr{For instance,} a hybrid basic approach can still support RCA in spite of a "black box" model due to the ``white box'' part of the model \cite{lindemann_anomaly_2020}. \janik{Due to a lack of a widely accepted definition on \emph{explainability} (cf. \autoref{sec:arch}), it is not clear whether further relationships with root causes exist}.
 Considering visualization, some methods present a straightforward way of visualizing the output or RCA as in \cite{letham_interpretable_2015}, while others need specifically designed visualization techniques, e.g. neural networks.